ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 - Provides a secure repository for you to upload and manage evidence and other artifacts related to your compliance activities.
 - Produces richly detailed reports in Microsoft Excel that document the compliance activities performed by Microsoft and your organization, which can be provided to auditors, regulators, and other compliance stakeholders.

-Overview and new component relationship artwork
+> [!NOTE]
+> The customer actions provided in Compliance Manager are recommendations; it is up to your organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
+Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.

+## Compliance Manager relationships

+Compliance Manager use several components help you with your compliance management activities.
+These components work together to enable a complete management work flow and to make compliance reporting for audits easier and hassle-free.
+The chart below shows the relationship between the main components and the details for each are covered in following sections.

+RELATIONSHIP ARTWORK

 ## Groups

 Groups are containers that allow you to logically organize Assessments and that share common information and workflow tasks between Assessments that have the same or related customer managed controls.
 This means that when two different Assessments in the same group share the same customer managed control, then the completion of implementation details, testing information, and status for the control in one Assessment are automatically synchronized to the same control in any other Assessment in the group.
-This helps unify the assigned customer actions for each control across the group and reduces potential duplicate customer action work.
-Additionally, you can organize Assessments into groups organized by year, area, compliance standard, or other groupings to help you organize the compliance work for your organization.
+This helps unify the assigned customer actions for each control across the group and reduce duplicating work for customer-managed Actions.
+Additionally, you can choose to use groups to organize Assessments by year, area, compliance standard, or other groupings to help organize your compliance work.

+SECURITY PROPERTIES FOR GROUPS
+ONLY CREATED IN ASSESSMENT
+"DEFAULT GROUP" is default

 Learn more about [working with Groups](working-with-compliance-manager) in Compliance Manager.

 ## Assessments

-Assessments are logical structures based on the responsibility that is shared between Microsoft and your organization for assessing security and compliance risks in the Microsoft cloud services and for implementing the data protection safeguards specified by compliance standard and data protection standards, regulations, or laws.
+Assessments are containers that allow you to logically organize Controls based on the responsibility that is shared between Microsoft and your organization for assessing security and compliance risks in the Microsoft cloud services.
+Assessments help you implement data protection safeguards specified by a compliance standard and applicable data protection standards, regulations, or laws.
 They help you discern your organization's data protection and compliance posture against the selected industry standard for the selected Microsoft cloud service.
-Assessments are completed by the implementation of the controls that map to the certification standard being assessed.
+Assessments are completed by the implementation of the controls included in the Assessment and that map to the certification standard being assessed.

 DEFAULT ASSESSMENTS ASSIGNED??
+ - Office 365 assesments (ISO 27001, NIST 800-53, GDPR)

 Assessments include several components:

 - **In-Scope Services**: Each assessment applies to a specific set of Microsoft services, which are listed in the In-Scope Cloud Services section.
-- **Microsoft Managed controls**: For each cloud service, Microsoft implements and manages a set of controls as part of Microsoft's compliance with various standards and regulations.
+- **Microsoft-managed controls**: For each cloud service, Microsoft implements and manages a set of controls as part of Microsoft's compliance with various standards and regulations.
-- **Customer anaged controls**: This is the collection of controls that are managed by your organization.
+- **Customer-managed controls**: This is the collection of controls that are implemented by your organization when you take the action(s) to each control.
-- **Assessment score**:
+- **Assessment Score**: The percentage of the total possible score for customer managed Controls in the Assessment.

 Learn more about [working with Assessments](working-with-compliance-manager) in Compliance Manager.